louisdh/openterm/README.md

 </p>

 ## About
-This is a sandboxed command line interface for iOS.
+OpenTerm is a sandboxed command line interface for iOS.

 Commands included: